puskin94/pigna/README.md

 *Pigna* is a software written in Go capable of managing and routing messages from Producers to Consumers.

 ## How does it works?
-Producers and Consumers communicates thanks to a daemon called (to be creative) **pignaDaemon**; just run it (`go run daemon/pignaDaemon.go`) and you are ready to go.
+Producers and Consumers communicate thanks to a daemon called (to be creative) **pignaDaemon**; just run it (`go run daemon/pignaDaemon.go`) and you are ready to go.
 It listens on the port number **16789** but you can change it specifying the `--port` param.

 If on a queue there are only publishers and no consumers, all the sent messages are stored by the daemon and sent when a consumer `Pairs` to a queue.

 ### config.json
-This file is mandatory but it contains useful informations:
+This file is mandatory because it contains useful informations:

 * the client name